UnifiedPush/android-connector/connector/Module.md

 For this, you can get the list of available distributors with [`getDistributors`][org.unifiedpush.android.connector.UnifiedPush.getDistributors].

 Once the user has chosen the distributor, you have to save it with [`saveDistributor`][org.unifiedpush.android.connector.UnifiedPush.saveDistributor].
-This function must be called before [`registerApp`][org.unifiedpush.android.connector.UnifiedPush.registerApp].
+This function must be called before [`register`][org.unifiedpush.android.connector.UnifiedPush.register].

-When the distributor is saved, you can call [`registerApp`][org.unifiedpush.android.connector.UnifiedPush.registerApp] to request a new registration.
+When the distributor is saved, you can call [`register`][org.unifiedpush.android.connector.UnifiedPush.register] to request a new registration.
 It has optional parameters, the following example uses `messageForDistributor` and `vapid`.
 You can use `instance` to bring multiple-registration support to your application.